lohancock/enso-forecast/README.md

 - loutApsides <- 49

   Then run this routine.
 It saves on disk three PNG files, each 8 inches wide and 3 high.
 You can change that of course.

+  When complete this presents a time series in which a time series of the predictive model is presented as a red line and a blue line, while the multivariate ENSO index 1875 to 2016 is presented as black dots.
+The red line presents a model run where prior MEI was taken as a constant value at the uppermost band.
+The blue line presents a model run where prior MEI is taken as a constant value at the lowest band.
+MEI should therefore fall in between the two.
+Despite the ambiguities as some points have no prediction at all due to data insufficiency, the prediction is clearly made overall and a comparison is possible in my opinion.

 *austin_panel5_nearfin.R*